material-components/material-components-web/packages/mdc-textfield/helper-text/README.md

 ### Using helper text

-MDC Text Fields can include helper text that is useful for providing supplemental information to users, as well for validation messages (covered below).
+MDC Text Fields can include helper text that is useful for providing supplemental information to users.

 ```html
 <div class="mdc-text-field">